 Table 22: Final Result

-We use the data which have exactly one zero of each data as the test sets and conduct the BP neural network illustrated in part 5 to obtain the final result to show that our models and methods can be applied to a broader range.
-We use the data after Principal Component Analysis for Principal Component Regression and Bayes Distinction and data after Information Entropy for BP neural network Fitting.
+We use the data which have exactly one zero of each data as the test sets and conduct the 4 modeling processillustrated in part 5 to obtain the final result to show that our models and methods can be applied to a broader range.
 The following table 22 is a part of the final result.

 Sensitivity Analysis